 Planting will take place along the 550-meter footpath which is situated within sight of legendary Říp Hill, which is one of the nation’s most important national monuments.
 The locals plan to build a relaxation zone there for resting in nature.
 The pathway will provide valuable environmental benefits for the landscape as well, enabling water retention, attracting birdlife and preventing soil from erosion.

 One tree (Morus nigra Winton), grown from mulberry grafts, which Sir Winton donated to the Botanic Garden in Prague-Troja in 2014, will be symbolically planted at the beginning of the alley.
-The planting will be attended by Sir Nicholas Winton's son together with other members of his family and some surviving children and their relatives who will also take part.
+The planting will be attended by Sir Nicholas Winton's son Nick together with other members of his family.
+Some surviving children and their relatives might also take part.

 The patron of the alley is the world-famous Czech-American artist and writer Petr Sís, who last year published a book, Nicky & Vera: A Quiet Hero of the Holocaust and the Children He Rescued.
 The full-color cartoon edition tells the story of the savior of hundreds of Czechs and is intended for children and parents.